VektorTech/jones-store/README.md

 # Jones (Jordan Ones) Shoe Store

-Jones, a seamless e-commerce marketplace, is an SEO friendly online store for purchasing Nike Jordan Ones.
+Jones, a seamless e-commerce marketplace, is an SEO-friendly online store for purchasing Nike Jordan Ones.

 This is a responsive mobile-first website featuring real-time product filters, a pop-up search option (AJAX live search), AJAX add to cart and wishlist options, a newsletter form, an announcement banner for live updates, a customer review functionality and a slideshows on product hover.